Welcome to today's edition of the Rush 24-7 podcast.

 I mean, I've been thinking about something.

-I was uh every ever since Friday night, Saturday, been thinking about this.
+Ever since Friday night, Saturday, been thinking about this.

-And I don't know where the germination of the idea came from, but uh wherever it came from, it's a good one.
+And I don't know where the germination of the idea came from, but wherever it came from, it's a good one.

-On this basis, the honorable Senate Democrats in the United States are doing an honorable investigation to find out exactly what happened to cause me to lose my country.
+The honorable Senate Democrats in the United States are doing an honorable investigation to find out exactly what happened to cause me to lose my country.

-And until these honorable Senate Democrats in the United States get every one of their questions answered about the manipulation and the distortion of the intelligence, and of course, all of the lies about my having weapons of mass destruction, all this before my country was invaded.
+And until these honorable Senate Democrats in the United States get every one of their questions answered about the manipulation and the distortion of the intelligence, and of course, all of the lies about my having weapons of mass destruction, all this before my country was invaded, I can't get a fair trial until all these questions are answered by the Senate Democrats.

-And after these Senate Democrats get the answers that we all know are out there, I Saddam Hussein would argue that I never had any weapons of mass destruction, and whatever bad intelligence was generated by a cowboy frat boy president and his indicted staff who have poisoned world opinion about me and my government, and as such, I can't get a fair trial anywhere.
+And after these Senate Democrats get the answers that we all know are out there, I, Saddam Hussein, would argue that I never had any weapons of mass destruction.

 And I want my country back.

-I'm gonna call Chuck Schumer.
+I'm going to call Chuck Schumer.

-I'm and I wouldn't be surprised if his defense lawyers pick up on this at some point.
+If I were Saddam Hussein, I'm serious, folks, and I wouldn't be surprised if his defense lawyers pick up on this at some point.

-If I were Saddam Hussein, I would never ever get off the line of attack of the Senate Democrats.
+If I were Saddam Hussein, I would never, ever get off the line of attack of the Senate Democrats.

 I would want answers.

-I would accuse the lying President Bush of manufacturing evidence and spreading propaganda to a bunch of gullible reporters like Judith Miller of the New York Times and who knows who all at NBC and say that there exists a massive conspiracy, just like Hillary Clinton said, a massive right-wing conspiracy to prop up a failed presidency and to distract the world from the damage the Bush White House has done to the world's environment, the world's workers, the world's unions, the world's teachers, and most of all the world's children.
+I would accuse the lying President Bush of manufacturing evidence and spreading propaganda, a bunch of gullible reporters like Judith Miller of the New York Times and who knows who all at NBC and say that there exists a massive conspiracy, just like Hillary Clinton said, a massive right-wing conspiracy to prop up a failed presidency and to distract the world from the damage the Bush White House has done to the world's environment, the world's workers, the world's unions, the world's teachers, and most of all, the world's children.

-If I were Saddam Hussein, I would be making this case, and I would say I'm following the lead of these great honorable Senate Democrats in the United States Senate, who have the guts and the courage to have the temerity to get to the bottom of all of this.
+If I were Saddam Hussein, I would be making this case, and I would say I'm following the lead of these great honorable Senate Democrats in the United States Senate who have the guts and the courage to have the temerity to get to the bottom of all of this.

 I, Saddam Hussein, would say that the Senate Democrats are on the way to proving that President Bush has led a false war, permanently screwed up children all over the world as to how you solve problems.